psilves1/BlackJackPy/README.txt

-A simple GUI blackjack game made in Python
+A simple GUI blackjack game made in Python I made for a class project